opengeospatial/e-learning/source/fundamental-concepts/text/basic.rst

 Maps and the web
 ----------------
-The first map of the world was probably created 6,200 BC in what today is South East Turkey.
+One of the first maps of the world was probably created 6,200 BC in what today is South East Turkey.

 .. image:: ../img/first-map.jpg
       :width: 70%

-We evolve from making maps in caverns, to making maps in rocks, wood, paper and finally electronically.
-Maps now days are created on demand, most of the times using mobile phones.
+We advanced from making maps in caverns, to making maps in rocks, wood, paper and finally electronically.
+Today, maps can be easily be  created on demand, most of the times using mobile phones.

 .. image:: ../img/mobile-map.jpg
       :width: 70%

-The World Wide Web or Web, refers to all the interlinked information from computers in the Internet.
-Internet is a network of connected computers that enable computers to talk each other using protocols like TCP/IP.
+The World Wide Web or Web, refers to a vast collection of interlinked information on the Internet.
+The Internet is a network of connected computers that enable computers to talk to each other using protocols like TCP/IP.
 Billions of computers and devices are connected today to the Internet.
-Each of these devices can be distinguished uniquely from each other via  URL.
+Each of these devices can be distinguished from all others via a unique URL.

 URL
 ---
-The Uniform Resource Locator or hyperlink is a string that provides a reference to a resource on the Web.
-A Web resource can be anything: a page, file, image, or as previously saw a HTTP GET request.
+The Uniform Resource Locator (URL) or hyperlink is a string that provides a reference to a resource on the Web.
+A Web resource can be anything: a page, file, image, or as explained bellow an HTTP GET request.
 Some examples are as follows:

 - http://www.opengeospatial.org
 - ftp://ftp.funet.fi/pub/standards/RFC/rfc959.txt
 - Mailto: bermud@me.com

-The first identifies and reference to OGC.
-The second is a reference identifying a document,  and the third identifies the email address of a person.
+The first identifies and provides access to the OGC website.
+The second identifies and provides access to a text-only document and the third one identifies and provides access to an email address

 Encodings
 ---------
-Encodings provide the format and syntax of the messages, or data send to and by the server.
+Encodings provide the format (arrangement of data elements) and syntax of the data and messages, or data send to and by a server.

-Messages are file or a data streams.
-For example text encoding standards are based on UTF-8, XML and ASCII.
-The format identifies and determines what type of computer program can be use to read or interact with the file or data stream.
+Messages are files or data streams.
+The format identifies and determines what type of computer program can be used to read or interact with the file or data stream.
 For example:

-   - A file in XML ** ** requires a program that can read and write XML.
+   - A file in XML requires a program that can read XML.
-   - An image in JPG ** ** requires a program that can read and write images to JPG.
+   - An image in JPG requires a program that can read JPG images.
-   - A temporary binary object ** ** JAVA, requires a Java program that can understand this object.
+   - A temporary binary object in JAVA, requires a Java program that can understand this type of object.

-Web Services defines interfaces and operations that allow the exchange of information with certain encodings.
+Web Services operate through interfaces and operations that allow the exchange of information with certain encodings.

 HTTP
 ----
-World Wide Web Consortium (W3C) defines protocols for exchanging information on the Web.
-OGC relies on W3C protocols to develop interfaces for Geospatial Web Services.
+The World Wide Web Consortium (W3C) defines protocols for exchanging information on the Web.
+OGC relies on W3C protocols to develop interfaces for Geospatial Web services.
 The two most common ones are as follows:

 HTTP GET
 ^^^^^^^^